DitroniX/Home-Assistant-Dev/YAML Examples/WREN C5/README.md

 ### TCA6408A LED

-Bit 7 of the TCA6408A is used as the fault indicator.
+Bit 7 of the TCA6408A is used as the fault LED indicator.

 #### Normal Operation